abraham-santhosh/pay-chat-interact-design/README.md

 Changes made via Lovable will be committed automatically to this repo.

+AI tools used are

+-Lovable
+-Grok AI
+-Replit
+-Bolt
+-Cursor

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.